Most platforms today are built around a simple idea: more is better.

 You don’t connect with others on Natality because an opaque algorithm decided you should see them.
 You connect because you’ve named what matters to you.

-During setup, you select interests – business, music, leadership, etc. These allow you to be introduced to others who share your priorities, mirroring how meaningful relationships tend to form in real life: i.e., through shared concerns and overlapping pursuits – proven to be foundational for lasting connection.
+During setup, you select interests and areas you feel called to – business, music, leadership, etc. These allow you to be introduced to others who share your priorities, mirroring how meaningful relationships tend to form in real life: i.e., through shared concerns and overlapping pursuits; proven to be foundational for lasting bonds whether they are personal or professional.

 Simplicity that serves

-The feed itself is deliberately simple.
+The feed itself is deliberately simple and algorithm free.
 You won’t find video, autoplay etc. Posts are text and photos only, designed to slow the pace and invite thought rather than reaction.
 In a world of video-heavy feeds engineered to keep you consuming and scrolling, this matters.

 Natality isn’t trying to hold your attention – it’s designed to respect it.